codefori/vscode-ibmi/docs/api/extending.md

 );
 ```

-Following that, we need to register the command to it has a label.
+Following that, we need to register the command so it has a label.
 We do this in `package.json`

 ```json
 {